 A Western businessman shared his images of daily life on BBC News and they were about the same as what we’d seen and snapped.
 He wrote in the article, “I am under no illusions about the nature of the state.
 What I saw was how North Koreans live and work.”
 We felt that we were shown a view of how normal North Koreans lived, and obviously he did too.

-We will be writing a Part II to this post, be sure to leave your questions below and we will be more than happy to answer them.
+Did we forget something?
+Leave your questions below and we will be more than happy to answer them.
 Meanwhile, to get a clearer view of what we saw, check out our photo gallery of North Korea.